kenmccann/advanced-tier-offering/README.md

 > How does Aquasec get the information about vulnerabilities and CVE's from the container?

-***Answer**: Basically, the Aquasec scanner decomposes the container image and scans each layer and creates a sha256 hash of each file/binary within that layer.
-The results are sent with the  information about the container including it's digest and content hash to Cybercenter [ our cloud vulnerability DB ]  for it to process and identify which files and pakages it recognises, then Cybercenter sends those results back for the console to process the results within the UI.*
+***Answer**: Basically, the Aquasec scanner decomposes the container image and scans each layer and creates a *sha256* hash of each file/binary within that layer.

+Thdetails of the container, including it's digest and content hash to Cybercenter [ our cloud vulnerability DB ]  for it to process and identify which files and pakages it recognises, then Cybercenter sends those results back for the console to process the results within the UI.*

 This is what you see in the screen shot below.